 - To protect a child from risk of harm.

 There are also secondary considerations, including, but not limited to, the child’s age, changes in the child’s circumstances, distance between the parties, the attitude of the parents towards the child and the responsibilities of parenthood and/or family violence.

-Our experienced family lawyers can help you at every stage of your parenting matter to reach an outcome that is focused on your child’s best interest.
+Our experienced family and child custody lawyers in Newcastle can help you at every stage of your parenting matter to reach an outcome that is focused on your child’s best interest.